You are here

 Can I refuse to work during the pandemic?

 There are certain situations where that’s a definite yes.
-Examples would be if you have COVID-19-like symptoms or live in the same household as someone who has COVID-19.
+Examples would be if you have COVID-19-like symptoms or have arrived from outside of Canada in the last 14 days.
 WorkSafeBC outlines situations where workers must not go to work.

 More generally, workers have the right to refuse work if they believe it presents an undue hazard.
 WorkSafeBC explains what amounts to an undue hazard.
 It’s an “unwarranted, inappropriate, excessive, or disproportionate” hazard.
 For COVID-19, an undue hazard is one where a worker’s job role places them at increased risk of exposure and adequate controls are not in place to protect them from that exposure.